 Very often there is a need to share these Trello boards publicly.
 But there are two big limitations built into Trello's product.

 Second, you can't change any of the standard Trello branding.
-This is not ideal if you want your public Trello board to match the branding of your company.
+This is not ideal if you want your public Trello board to match the branding of your company website.

 Once you make a Trello board public, you get a cryptic link that looks something like https://trello.com/b/MzPtYRu7.
 You can't move it to yoursite.com.

-This means you're stuck with sharing an ugly unbranded link with your customers and readers.
+You're stuck with sharing an ugly unbranded link with your customers, users and readers.

 The first thing you could do is set up a simple redirect from yoursite.com to trello.com/b/MzPtYRu7.

 If you're having any trouble figuring out how to set this up, simply google the name of your domain manager, e.g. GoDaddy or Namecheap, and 'redirect'.
 There should be an instruction page that shows you how you can set up the redirect.